-Millions of U.S. dollars For the year ended I For the year ended December 31,
+Millions of U.S. dollars For the year ended l December 31, Increase /

 2006 2005 (Decrease)

 Net sales

 - North America 1,992.4 1,662.2 20%

 - South America 960.0 838.8 14%

 - Europe 1,314.4 1,023.9 28%

 - Middle East & Africa 1,895.3 933.0 103%

 - Far East & Oceania 662.3 666.0 (1)%

 Total net sales 6,824.3 5,124.0 33%

 Cost of sales (% of sales) 47% 53%

 Operating income 2,670.5 1,701.5 57%

 Operating income (% of sales) 39% 33%

 Net sales of tubular products and services rose 33% to \$6,824.3 million in 2006, compared to \$5,124.0 million in 2005, due primarily to an increase in the average selling price of our tubular products and services and the incorporation of sales from the former Maverick energy products division in the fourth quarter.
 Sales increased in the Middle East and Africa as there was strong demand for our specialized OCTG products and services, particularly in Saudi Arabia but more generally throughout the region, where there has been a sustained increase in investment in oil and gas drilling activity.
 In North America, excluding sales from the former Maverick operations, sales declined primarily due to lower demand for our OCTG products and services in Mexico, where drilling activity was impacted by oilfield cost inflation and budgetary constraints of the Mexican state-oil company Pemex, as well as lower sales of line pipe products for process and power plant construction to engineering companies in the U.S. and Canada.
 In South America, an increase in average selling prices offset a decline in sales of OCTG products in Venezuela as PDVSA reduced its stock of tubular inventories during the year.
 In Europe, there was an increase in sales of line pipe products to European-based process and power plant contractors and of OCTG products and services for the North Sea and a reduction in sales of tubes to industrial and automotive customers.
-In the Far East and Oceania, although the average selling price of our products in Japan and OCTG products throughout the region.
+In the Far East and Oceania, although the average selling price of our products increased, sales volumes of line pipe products to process and power plant customers in China and throughout the region declined, as did sales of industrial products in Japan and OCTG products throughout the region.